 We again here have a Night mode which can be combined with the Portrait mode for good portrait shots after dark, but, here again it’s the 1x setting which produces the best results in such conditions.

-If you want to save some cash, skipping back to the iPhone 13 Pro/Max or even the iPhone 12 Pro/Max will see very similar portrait results, so it’s worth looking into those too.
+If you want to save some cash, skipping back further down the line to the iPhone 14 Pro/Max, iPhone 13 Pro/Max or even the iPhone 12 Pro/Max will see very similar portrait results, so it’s worth looking into those too.

 This is another smartphone which offers a Pro mode with raw shooting, but once again, you can’t shoot with Portrait mode activated.
 Selecting the tele lens while in Pro mode is a good way to get around this.